 At first glance, the road bike hasn’t changed a great deal over the years.
-Compared to complex full suspension mountain bikes, it’s a traditional bicycle with a near identical silhouette to those raced 50 years ago.
+Compared to a complex full-suspension mountain bike, it’s a traditional bicycle with a near identical silhouette to those raced 50 years ago.

-The frame is the heart of any bike, and road bike frames are usually aluminium or carbon, with steel and titanium used in niche models.
+The frame is the heart of any bike, and road bike frames are usually aluminium or carbon, with steel and titanium used in more niche models.

 Traditional road frames use a ﬂat top tube and a shorter seatpost, but compact geometry is now most common, with a sloping top tube to make a smaller, lighter frame and also improve the standover height.
 It’s very important that you buy the right size and shape frame for your size and riding.